 The amount of R300 000 constitutes a "foreign dividend" as defined in section 1(1) and is included in Resident Company A's gross income under paragraph (k) of the definition of "gross income" in section 1(1).
-Resident Company A qualifies for the exemption under section 10B(2)(d).
+Resident Company A qualifies for the exemption under section 10B(2)(d), since the foreign company's shares are listed on the JSE.